sothawo/trakxmap/README.md

 ## version history

+### 0.3.0.

+* route lines are shown along with track lines if present in gpx file
+* track data is persisted to the internal database

 ### 0.2.0.

 * drag gpx-files into the application to load the track data or select via filechooser